 - Pronouns; and

 What Might I Learn During A Beginners Portuguese Class?

 Some examples of topics you might encounter during a beginners’ Portuguese class include:

-Note that the actual content of your Portuguese lessons will depend on many factors, from class size, course and lesson length, and whether students have any pre-existing knowledge of European Portuguese or Brazilian Portuguese.
+Note that the actual content of your Portuguese lessons in London will depend on many factors, from class size, course and lesson length, and whether students have any pre-existing knowledge of European Portuguese or Brazilian Portuguese.

-Language Trainers offers Portuguese classes for a wide range of people in Cardiff, including people who would like to work on their conversational Portuguese as well as those looking to get better at Portuguese within a business setting.
+Language Trainers offers Portuguese classes Manchester for a wide range of people in Cardiff, including people who would like to work on their conversational Portuguese as well as those looking to get better at Portuguese within a business setting.

 Classes are also offered on a one to one, two to one, or small group basis, meaning you should be able to find a format that suits you.

 Alternatively, there is Listen & Learn, which also offers Portuguese lessons in Glasgow.
 One of their selling points is that:

 “Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
 If your home or office is not suitable for you, you can attend the lesson at the teacher's offices.
 You will be provided with all relevant lesson materials.”